kubos/kubos/docs/sdk-docs/sdk-rust.rst

 Rust
 ====

-The Kubos SDK Vagrant box comes with support for rust, cargo and several helper tools to integrate C-based Kubos libraries with Rust projects.
+The Kubos SDK Vagrant box comes with support for Rust, Cargo and several helper tools to integrate C-based Kubos libraries with Rust projects.

 .. note::